A Compact Index for Order-Preserving Pattern Matching: Experimental results

-All tests have been performed on a desktop PC with eight Intel-I7 3.40GHz CPUs running Linux-Debian 8.3.
-All tests used a single CPU.
-Note that Phase~3 of our algorithm can be easily parallelized using multiple threads (and to some extent also Phase 2), but we leave this development to future research.
-All tests involved 1000 patterns of length 15, 20, and 50 extracted from the same file where the patterns are later searched, so every search reports at least one occurrence.
-The patterns where extracted selecting 1000 random position in the in file.
-Note that patterns occurring more often are more likely to be selected so this setting is the least favorable for our algorithm: like all algorithms based on an index, it is much faster when the pattern does not occur, or occurs relatively few times.
+All search tests involved 1000 patterns of length 10, 15 and 20 extracted from the same file where the patterns are later sought, so every search reports at least one occurrence.
+The patterns were extracted selecting 1000 random positions in the file.
+Note that patterns occurring more often are more likely to be selected so this setting is the least favorable for our algorithm: like all index-based algorithms, it is much faster when the pattern does not occur, or occurs relatively few times.